davidmelhart/PAGAN/README.md

 # PAGAN [Platform for Audiovisual General-purpose Annotation]

-You can find the app hosted by the Institute of Digital Games at [pagan.institutedigitalgames.com/](http://pagan.institutedigitalgames.com/).
+You can find the app hosted by the Institute of Digital Games at [pagan.institutedigitalgames.com](http://pagan.institutedigitalgames.com/) and on my personal site [pagan.davidmelhart.com](http://pagan.davidmelhart.com/).

 This repository contains the sourcefiles to set up your own server and use both YouTube videos and uploaded videos for gathering annotations.